centos-opstools/ansible-opstools-func-tests/README.md

 ansible-playbook playbooks/path/to/the/playbook.yml -e @/path/to/the/variable/file.yml
 ```

-For any question, refer to the NFV Cloud QE team - nfv-cloud-qe-team@redhat.com
+For any question, refer to the Opstools  QE team - lnatapov@redhat.com